-- ▶ A non-qualified defined benefit pension plan - ▶ Pension based on final average pay, calculated as the highest 60 consecutive months of pay (base salary, annual cash incentive, and employee contributions made to the U.S. Non-Qualified Savings Plan) in the final 120 months of service up to statutory limits for tax qualified plans - ▶ Benefit accruals frozen for non-union employees effective December 31, 2017
+U.S. Non-Qualified Pension Plan U.S. executives and other eligible senior employees of A non-qualified defined benefit pension plan FMC Technologies with five years of service prior to January 1, 2010 Pension based on final average pay, calculated as the highest 60 consecutive months of pay (base salary, annual cash incentive, and employee contributions made to the U.S. Non- Qualified Savings Plan) in the final 120 months of service up to statutory limits for tax qualified plans Mr. Melin is the only eligible NEO Benefit accruals frozen for non-union employees effective December 31, 2017